 The very first Festival for New Economic Thinking will take place on 19-20 Oct 2017 in Edinburgh (Scotland) prior to the INET 2017 Conference, taking place from 21-23 Oct 2017.
-Register now!

 The Festival brings together organizations and individuals that seek to improve the way economics is taught, studied, and practiced.
 It provides a forum to share ideas and resources with students, academics, and the wider public.